Siglab-code/WaveFrost/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5159712.svg)](https://doi.org/10.5281/zenodo.5159712)

 ## Dependencies
-The hybrid inverse and multi-phase poromechanical approach solver is implemented in Fortran and Python.
+The hybrid inverse and multi-phase poromechanical solver (WaveFrost) is implemented in Fortran and Python.
 The attached wrapper (ice_elastic.so) for Fortran code can only run in Linux system.
 The following dependencies are required in order to run WaveFrost :

 gfortran compiler:
 ```